Deep Submodular Peripteral Networks: Experiments

 \subsection{Transfer from Target to Learner}

 We demonstrate that the target FL assigns high values to summaries that are generated by the DSPN in Figure~\ref{fig:transfer_results}.
 Specifically, we determine if $S$ is a good quality set if it has a high normalized FL evaluation $\frac{f_\targetsubscript(S)}{f_\targetsubscript(S_{FL})}$, where $f_\targetsubscript$ is the target FL and $S_{\targetsubscript}$ is the set generated by applying cardinality constrained greedy maximization to the target FL.

 Therefore, we compare different DSPN models based on the normalized FL evaluation that their maximizers attain.
 We compare DSPN models trained with three different losses: the peripteral loss, the contrastive max-margin style structured prediction loss~\citep{taskar05learning}, and a regression loss (shown as \emph{DSPN (peripteral)}, \emph{DSPN (margin)} and \emph{DSPN (regression)} respectively in Figure~\ref{fig:transfer_results}).
 Please refer \cref{sec: experimental_details} for the definition of baseline losses (Equations~\ref{eq:regression} and~\ref{eq:margin}).
 We also compare against randomly generated sets, which are denoted as \emph{Random}.
-From this set of experiments, we find that the DSPN trained with the peripteral loss consistently outperforms all other baselines across different summary sizes (budgets) and datasets.
+From this set of experiments, we find that the DSPN trained with the peripteral loss consistently outperforms all other baselines across different {\bf summary sizes} (budgets) and datasets.
 Interestingly, the DSPN outperforms random even on budgets greater than 100, despite never having encountered such subsets during training.
-This provides evidence that the peripteral loss is the loss of choice for training DSPNs.
+This provides evidence that our GPC-based peripteral loss is the loss of choice for training DSPNs.